 Cerasee Tea Benefits | Everything you need to know!

 Made from the leaves and stems of the Bitter Melon (Bitter Gourd) plant, Cerasse is used throughout Jamaica and the Caribbean as a potent blood purifier.
-Apart from its ability to cleanse drug related toxins from the body, Cerasee is known to lower blood sugar, blood pressure, aid digestive issues and kill parasites or worms.
+Apart from its ability to help cleanse toxins from the body, Cerasee is known to support healthy blood sugar and blood pressure.
+In addition, it may aid digestive issues, and fight parasites or worms.